Skip to main content

 • “Every detail, from ambient environmental sounds to the stirring musical score, adds immersion and emotional weight.”

-• “The music sometimes does not play during combat, and influence abilities with some cards freeze combat entirely a few times.”
+• “The biggest bugs I encountered were towards the end of the game: music sometimes not playing during combat, and some abilities freezing combat entirely a few times.”

 • replayability